 In another study, it was found that if a teen saw a photo on Instagram–a social media platform–had a lot of likes or was liked by a friend, they would like it.
 Now if teens saw the exact photo, but with less likes or no likes from friends, they would be dramatically less likely to like it.
 This shows how friends have the power to influence a teen’s decisions and preferences.

 The question is this: if your child is craving “likes” and is driven to “like” things with more “likes”, will they turn to methods to get “likes” even if they’re inappropriate?
-This is why we need to pay attention to the reality of social media addiction and the power it can hold over someone.
+This is why we need to pay attention to the reality of social media and the power it can hold over someone.

 If you believe your child is struggling it’s critical to seek out help immediately.

 Solstice is here for your daughter

 Solstice is a groundbreaking residential treatment center for girls, ages 14 to 18.
 Our girls and assigned female at birth often grapple with depression, bullying, low self-esteem, social media addiction, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.

 Through a unique combination of therapeutic programs based upon both traditional and holistic mental health treatment, we treat our clients with age and gender specific techniques.
 We strive to empower teenage people with the ability to believe in themselves and provide the tools and motivation required to instill these beliefs for life.

 For more information about how we treat mental issues at Solstice, please contact us at (866) 278-3345.